Two great tastes that taste great together.

 - Bone Dragons of Guild Wars.

 - In Guild Wars 2, Zhaitan's lieutenants are all dracoliches.
-Zhaitan himself appears to be several undead dragons mashed together, with a half-dozen heads and four wings.
+Zhaitan himself appears to be several undead dragons mashed together, with a half-dozen heads and nine wings(the ninth is malformed and useless in flight).

 - In Fire Emblem: The Sacred Stones, a Draco Zombie is a boss of the second-to-last map.
 On the penultimate map, there are two.
 And on the final map, the Big Bad may choose to summon these as mooks.
 Gets worse in the Lagdou Ruins, where the final map features no fewer than seven of them.
 Now you know why you've been saving up all those S-Ranked weapons.
 Thankfully, bows are also effective against them.